Peer Review Process

 The style guide is as follows:

-The body of the texts should be double-spaced, Times New Roman, size 12, and margins of 3 cm.
+The body of the texts should be double-spaced, Times New Roman, size 12, and margins of 3cm.
 Footnotes should be used and should be single-spaced, preferably not exceeding five lines.
-Quotations with less than 40 words should be incorporated in the text and enclosed in double quotes.
+Quotations with fewer than 40 words should be incorporated in the text and enclosed in double quotes.
 Long quotations (40 words or more) must be included in a separate paragraph, without quotation marks and indenting five spaces in the left margin.

-- Decolonial Subversions is generally flexible with word count, but any agreement about exceeding the indicted threshholds should be reached with the Editors before submission.
-If such an agreement does not exist and submissions exceed in length considerably, this should be communicated to the Contributor in the review sheet by the Reviewer.
-The Contributor should be encouraged to cut down the length of the submission.
-If the Contributor does not address this issue or does not provide convincing reasons for failing to remain within the limits set by the platform, Editors may mark the contribution down.
+- Decolonial Subversions is generally flexible with word count, but any agreement about exceeding the indicated thresholds should be reached with the Editors before submission.
+If such an agreement does not exist and a submission exceeds in length considerably, this should be communicated to the Contributor in the review sheet by the Reviewer.
+The Contributor should be encouraged to edit the submission; if the Contributor does not address this issue or does not provide convincing reasons for failing to remain within the limits set by the platform, the Editors may mark the contribution down.

-- Research articles following a more standard academic format, will be deemed appropriate for publication as long as they are grammatically and syntactically accurate (in the respective languages), are within the theme of the Call, and content is presented coherently and on the basis of well-evidenced arguments.
-These criteria are summarised as: ‘Originality’, ‘Structure and Clarity of Expression’, ‘Strength of Argument’, ‘Quality of Research and Contribution to the Field’.
-Reviewers should aim to offer comments on all the assessment criteria, including the relevance to theme and the extent to which articles agree with format guidelines.
+- Research articles following a more standard academic format will be deemed appropriate for publication provided: they are grammatically and syntactically accurate (in the respective languages), they are within the theme of the Call, and their content is presented coherently and on the basis of well-evidenced arguments.
+These criteria are summarised as: ‘Originality’, ‘Structure and Clarity of Expression’, ‘Strength of Argument’, and ‘Quality of Research and Contribution to the Field’.
+Reviewers should aim to offer comments on all the assessment criteria, including relevance to the theme and the extent to which articles agree with format guidelines.

-Submitted contributions must also demonstrate ethical reflexivity and, where pertinent, they must demonstrate how reflexive and transparent practices were followed when interacting with human individuals in all types and modes of research, including audio and visual material.
+Submitted contributions must also demonstrate ethical reflexivity and, where pertinent, they must demonstrate how reflexive and transparent practices were followed when interacting with human individuals; this applies to all types and modes of research, including audio and visual material.

 The Editors maintain the right to decline publication of submissions that are counterproductive to the aim of decolonisation, which is the chief objective of Decolonial Subversions.
-The vision of the platform is outlined in the website.
-Please also read the Basic Manifesto that accompanies it.
+The vision of the platform is outlined on the website; please also read the Basic Manifesto that accompanies it.

-- Contributors will have to address the comments of the Reviewers point by point to show their maturity to accept critical, but constructive, feedback and to work with maturity to improve their manuscripts.
+- Contributors will have to address the comments of the Reviewers point by point to show they have the maturity to accept critical, but constructive, feedback and are able to work with maturity to improve their manuscripts.